slimtoolkit/slim/README.md

 1. Instrument the container image (and replace the entrypoint/cmd) to collect application activity data
 2. Use kernel-level tools that provide visibility into running containers (without instrumenting the containers)
 3. Disable relevant namespaces in the target container to gain container visibility (can be done with runC)

+## SECURITY

+The goal is to auto-generate Seccomp, AppArmor, (and potentially SELinux) profiles based on the collected information.

+* AppArmor profiles (the auto-generated profiles are not really usable yet, but they will be soon).

 ## CHALLENGES